The Problem

 # Apply reranking to boost exclusion documents

-# Automated gate catches missing context
+# CI gate — catches missing context before deployment

 def contextual_recall_gate(test_case, retrieved_nodes):